 If you want to access the values inside an array directly, and not the keys, then you should use for...of instead of for...in.

 This one is a bit complex.
 Every array has a method entries() which returns an iterable of both keys and values of an array. using for...of with this method enables us to have an iteration over both keys and values.

 The while loops through a block of code as long as a specified condition is true:

 In the given example, the code in the loop will run over and over again, as long as a variable i is less than 10.

 You can use break and continue in a while loop.
 But when you use the while loop you should take into account the increment for the next iteration.
 If you do not, then it may result in an infinite loop.

 An alternative to for and for/in loops isArray.prototype.forEach().
 The forEach() runs a function on each indexed element in an array.
 Starting at index a function will get called on index, index, index, etc… forEach() will let you loop through an array nearly the same way as a for loop:

-The forEach() is not functional, as the function it takes as the input parameter is not supposed to return a value, thus cannot be regarded as a pure function.
+As you saw, the forEach() method takes a function as an input argument, and applies the function to each element of the array in a sequential way.
+Also note that the function it takes as the input parameter is not supposed to return a value, thus cannot be regarded as a pure function.